A Song to the Sun

-A Song to the Sun (タイヨウのうた, Taiyō no Uta) is a 2006 Japanese film directed by Norihiro Koizumi starring Yui.
+A Song to the Sun (タイヨウのうた, Taiyō no Uta) is a 2006 Japanese romantic drama film directed by Norihiro Koizumi and starring Yui.
+It is based on a novel of the same name by Aya Tenkawa.

 Upon release, A Song to the Sun was financially successful and helped launch Yui's music career.
 In addition, Yui also won the Best Newcomer Actress at the 30th Japan Academy Film Prize for her role.
 Several adaptations of the film were made, including a 2006 television series, a 2018 American remake, and stage plays.

 Plot

 Kaoru has Xeroderma Pigmentosum, a medical condition that forbids its bearer from being exposed to direct sunlight.
 She sleeps during the day, and is active at night.
 She busks every night in front of a station, playing the guitar.
 Outside her bedroom window, she spots a high school boy with a surfboard.
 She watches him and his friends visit the ocean every morning before going to sleep.
 One day, she introduces herself to him without letting him know about her medical condition.
 The man identifies himself to be Kōji Fujishiro.
 When her friend drags her home, they sit by her window, while they watch Kōji meet his friends.
 Kaoru explains everything, and her friend notes that she probably goes to the same school as him, and offers to spy on him for her.

 The next evening, she sits by the bus stop.
 Kōji arrives on his scooter.
 Both embarrassed, they start talking, with Kōji eventually promising to meet her, and listen to her sing another night, at the start of the school holidays.
 When they meet up, another obnoxious street performer has taken her spot.
 Kōji decides to take her to the city, where after seeing the sights, she starts playing in a square.
 A substantial crowd gathers to hear her sing.
 Afterwards, they watch the ocean, and Kōji asks her out.